-- This talk is based on an exhibition that opened in 2016, the 500th anniversary of the death of Hieronymus Bosch (c.
+- This talk is loosely based on an exhibition that opened in 2016 on the 500th anniversary of the death of Hieronymus Bosch (c.
 1450-1516). - The first thing to say is that we know very little of the artist, when he painted each work and their meaning.
-This has not prevented a great deal of research and even more speculation driven by the power, uniqueness and suggestiveness of his work.
-I first, briefly, put his work in the context of other artists of the same period and then look at each of his major works in turn. - He was born in 's-Hertogenbosch (pronounced 'set-erten-bosh') as Jheronimus van Aken (pronounced 'jeronimus van arken') but signs his paintings as Jheronimus Bosch.
-He was famous in his lifetime and is known in Spain as El Bosco and Philip II (1527-1598) was a great admirer and bought many of his works. - The anniversary of his death was celebrated by a major exhibition in 's-Hertogenbosch which brought together 20 of his 25 surviving panels.
-A major exhibition was also held at the Prado in Madrid which holds The Garden of Earthly Delights, which can never be moved. - Over the years art historians have speculated on his work and have claimed he incorporated heretical messages such as the Adamite, Cathar or even Rosicrucian beliefs.
+This has not prevented a great deal of research and even more speculation driven by the power, uniqueness and suggestiveness of his work. - I will first, briefly, put his work in the context of other artists of the same period and then look at each of his major works in turn.

+- He was born in 's-Hertogenbosch (pronounced 'set-erten-bosh') as Jheronimus van Aken (pronounced 'jeronimus van arken') but signs his paintings as Jheronimus Bosch.
+He was famous in his lifetime and is known in Spain as El Bosco and Philip II (1527-1598) was a great admirer and bought many of his works. - The exhibition I mentioned was in 's-Hertogenbosch and it brought together 20 of his 25 surviving panels.
+The exhibition was also held at the Prado in Madrid which holds his most famous work The Garden of Earthly Delights, which can never be moved.
+I was fortunate enough to see the exhibition in Madrid. - In the past, art historians have speculated on his work and have claimed he incorporated heretical messages such as the Adamite, Cathar or even Rosicrucian beliefs.
 Other theories find a basis in astrology or alchemy or even that he was a drug addict and they represent his drug-induced dreams.
-Recent researchers nearly all agree that his worked incorporates the strict moral codes of the period and is concerned with sin and its consequences.
+However, recent historians nearly all agree that his worked incorporates the strict moral codes of the period and is concerned with sin and its consequences.